-• For system design criteria, design the public safety system to provide adequate in-building coverage to result in a system with less interference on the street allow a frequency coordinator to develop strategies and frequency assignments to avoid interference.
+• For system design criteria, design the public safety system to provide adequate in-building coverage to result in a system with less interference on the street member of CSMAC disagrees that all unlicensed devices should be "tethered" or connected to a database.

+Future efforts to provide greater transparency regarding spectrum use will enhance the capabilities of frequency coordinators.
+For example, establishing a spectrum database will allow a frequency coordinator to develop strategies and frequency assignments to avoid interference.
 In this regard, all parties relying on frequency coordinators will benefit from the creation of an accurate database.